mandroidV2/spacex_launch_stats_graphql/README.md

 # spacex_launch_stats
 Spacex Launch Statistics

-This project contains the demo of GraphQL demo for both Client and Server side
+This project contains the demo of GraphQL for both Client and Server side

 # npm install